giubuig/hello-gmes/docs/index.md

 #### 1. Replicating Hébert-Dufresne et al. 2022

-A group-based approach to model behavior and institution co-evolution
+A group-based approach to model the co-evolution of some positive behavior (e.g., cooperation) and institutions aimed at fostering that behavior.

 #### 2. Call for action